 When temperatures start to soar, tourists and locals alike seek out the best places to cool off.
-Whether you prefer freshwater frolics or salty ocean waves, there are some amazing spots to swim on Vancouver Island.
+Whether you prefer freshwater frolics or salty ocean waves, there are some amazing swimming spots on Vancouver Island.

-While many of the following spots have already been mentioned in a recently published article entitled, “Best Sandy Beaches“, there are several more great places to explore.
+While many of the following spots have already been mentioned in a subsequent article entitled, “Best Sandy Beaches,” there are several more great places to explore.

-Due to the vast array of spots to swim on Vancouver Island, this particular post focuses on the Mid-Island area.
-And the areas are listed south to north.
+Due to the vast array of swimming spots on Vancouver Island, this post focuses on the Mid-Island.
+The areas are listed south to north.

 Transfer Beach

 This large park is a major gathering spot for summer activities, including many of Ladysmith’s festivals and community events.
 However, it is also a fantastic location to swim, picnic, kayak, and play.
-For the kiddos, there is a great playground and a water spray park, as well as a sandbox with a climbing apparatus and a playboat.
+For the kiddos, there is a great playground, a water spray park, a sandbox with a climbing apparatus, and a playboat.

 Getting There

 Head to the town of Ladysmith via the Trans Canada Highway.
-As you approach the village there is a large sign identifying Transfer Beach.
+As you approach the village, a large sign identifies Transfer Beach.
 Follow the short paved access road to a large parking lot.

 Nanaimo River

 While there are several entry points into the Nanaimo River, one of the easiest to access is at the Nanaimo River Regional Park.
-A developed trail network provides walkers, cyclists, swimmers and nature lovers with lots of room to recreate in the woods and along the river.
+A developed trail network provides walkers, cyclists, swimmers and nature lovers with many recreational activities to choose from.

 Getting There